-- We understood how the group and parent corporation is complying with these legal and regulatory frameworks by making inquiries of management and those charged with governance.
+- We obtained an understanding of the legal and regulatory frameworks that are applicable to the group and parent corporation, and the sector in which it operates.
+We determined that the following laws and regulations were most significant. - financial reporting legislation (FEHE SORP, United Kingdom Generally Accepted Accounting Practice, including Financial Reporting Standard 102, the Colleges Accounts Direction and the OfS Accounts Direction; - regulatory environment (including the ESFA funding rules 2023 to 2024 and the OfS; framework and relevant OfS regulatory notices) - Further and Higher Education Act 1992. - We understood how the group and parent corporation is complying with these legal and regulatory frameworks by making inquiries of management and those charged with governance.
 We enquired of management and those charged with governance whether there were any instances of non-compliance with laws and regulations, or whether they had any knowledge of actual or suspected fraud.
 We corroborated the results of our enquiries through our review of board minutes and papers provided to the Audit Committee. - We assess the susceptibility of the group and parent corporation's financial statements to material misstatement, including how fraud might occur, by discussion with management from various parts of the group to understand where they considered there was a susceptibility to fraud.
-We considered the procedures and controls that the group and parent corporation has established to prevent and detect fraud, and how these are monitored by management, and also any enhanced risk factors such as performance targets. - We performed audit work over the risk of management override of controls, including testing of journal entries and other adjustments for appropriateness, evaluating the business rationale of significant transactions outside the normal course of business and reviewing accounting estimates for bias. - We reviewed minutes of meetings of those charged with governance; - We reviewed internal audit reports; - We reviewed financial statement disclosures and tested to supporting documentation to assess compliance with applicable laws and regulations
+We considered the procedures and controls that the group and parent corporation has established to prevent and detect fraud, and how these are monitored by management, and also any enhanced risk factors such as performance targets. - We performed audit work over the risk of management override of controls, including testing of journal entries and other adjustments for appropriateness, evaluating the business rationale of significant transactions outside the normal course of business and reviewing accounting estimates for bias. - · We reviewed minutes of meetings of those charged with governance - We reviewed internal audit reports - We reviewed financial statement disclosures and tested to supporting documentation to assess compliance with applicable laws and regulations